Walt Disney Animation Studios: 2005–2010: Reorganization

-The Princess and the Frog, loosely based on the fairy tale the Frog Prince and directed by Ron Clements and John Musker, was the studio's first hand-drawn animated film in five years.
-A return to the musical-comedy format of the 1990s with songs by Randy Newman, the film was released in 2009 to a positive critical reception and was also nominated for three Academy Awards, including two for Best Song.
+The Princess and the Frog was the studio's first hand-drawn animated film in five years.
+It was loosely based on the fairy tale The Frog Prince and the 2002 novel The Frog Princess.
+The film was directed by Ron Clements and John Musker.
+A return to the musical-comedy format of the 1990s with songs by Randy Newman, the film was released in 2009 to a positive critical reception.
+It was also nominated for three Academy Awards, including two for Best Song.

 The box office performance of The Princess and the Frog – a total of $267 million earned worldwide against a $105 million production budget – was seen as an underperformance due to competition with Avatar.
-In addition, the "Princess" aspect of the title was blamed, resulting in future Disney films then in production about princesses being given gender-neutral, symbolic titles: Rapunzel became Tangled and The Snow Queen became Frozen.
-In 2014, Disney animator Tom Sito compared the film's box office performance to that of The Great Mouse Detective (1986), which was a step-up from the theatrical run of the 1985 film The Black Cauldron.
+The film's underperformance was also attributed to the word "Princess" in the title.
+The future Disney films then in production which were about princesses were given gender-neutral, symbolic titles: Rapunzel became Tangled and The Snow Queen became Frozen.
+In 2014, former Disney animator Tom Sito compared the box office performance of The Princess and the Frog to that of The Great Mouse Detective (1986), which was a step-up from the theatrical run of the 1985 film The Black Cauldron.

 In 2009, the studio also produced the computer-animated Prep & Landing holiday special for the ABC television network.